-In this article I will cover all the rumors and speculate on how a new Tello 2 would be built.
+In this article, I will cover all the rumors and speculate on how a new Tello 2 would be built.

 The second version of the original Tello might just as well keep the same stability hardware and software, with the optical flow camera underneath.

-The only reason why it would need GPS is if it would have a considerably bigger range, so that a feature like return to home, circle around and waypoints would make sense.
+The only reason why it would need GPS is if it would have a considerably bigger range, so that a feature like a return to home, circle around and waypoints would make sense.

-If the drone will keep the same 2.4 ghz connection, then it will make no difference whatsoever.
+If the drone will keep the same 2.4 GHz connection, then it will make no difference whatsoever.

-The transmitter you see above is a bluetooth one that you can use with the current version of the TELLO.
+The transmitter you see above is a Bluetooth one that you can use with the current version of the TELLO.

 Even so, it would be enough.